ZhanLiQxQ/JobTracker-Pro/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE] file for details

-## 🙏 Acknowledgments

-- Spring Boot team for the excellent framework
-- React community for support
-- All contributors for their efforts

 ---